 2.2 School Principal’s Nominations (SPN) under JUPAS

-Applicants concerned will only be considered by their Band A programme choices (as of early March 2018 for OSRS and 23 May 2018 for SPNS / Outstanding Non-academic Achievements).
+Applicants concerned will only be considered by their Band A programme choices (as of early March 2019 for OSRS and 22 May 2019 for SPNS / Outstanding Non-academic Achievements).
 Any favourable consideration is valid only when the programmes remain in your Band A choices after the final reprioritisation of choices.
 We will consider your academic and non-academic achievements, interview / test performance, if any, and other appropriate information, in deciding your suitability for admission.
 We, however, still require the applicants concerned to meet the minimum entrance requirements of the programmes before they are eligible for consideration.
 Interviews may be arranged for applicants as appropriate in May-July.